Developing mutual trust, building mutual respect, and maintaining human dignity.

 vs. Correcting Others

-How we enter into new relationships within a cross-cultural setting is very important.
-We come to listen and learn, which begins with an intentional focus that moves our attention away from our own personal interests, values and faith.
-We must center our attention on another person's world in order to build TRUST.
+How we enter into new relationships in a cross-cultural setting is very important.
+We seek to listen and learn, which begins with an intentional focus away from our own personal interests, values, and faith, and toward the world of another.
+This builds TRUST.

 How do they see life?